-In fiscal 2021, we recorded expected credit losses on financial assets and related charges in the amount of \$109.5 million, in relation to PharmHouse Inc. ("PharmHouse"), a joint venture formed between RIV Capital and its joint venture partner in May, 2018.
-These expected credit losses and related charges were recognized through February 23, 2021, the date of completion of the RIV Arrangement, and associated derecognition of RIV Capital's consolidated assets and liabilities from our consolidated financial statements (see "Recent Developments" above), and included:
+In fiscal 2021, we recorded expected credit losses on financial assets and related charges in the amount of \$109.5 million, in relation to PharmHouse.
+These expected credit losses and related charges were recognized through February 23, 2021, the date of completion of the RIV Arrangement and associated derecognition of RIV Capital's consolidated assets and liabilities from our consolidated financial statements, and have been described above in our analysis of "Expected credit losses on financial assets and related charges" in our discussion of our fiscal 2022 results of operations above.